 1. There are more than 2000 types of rodents

 When you think of rodents you probably think of mice and rats, and probably not much else.
-But there are over 2000 types of rodents and they include squirrels, chipmunks, porcupines and many more!
-There are a variety of rodents around the world, but the two most common rodents in Toronto are the House Mouse and the Norway Rat.
+But there are over 2000 types of rodents, and they include squirrels, chipmunks, porcupines, and many more!
+There are a variety of rodents around the world, but the two most common rodents in Sarasota, FL are the Roof Rat and the Norway Rat.

 2. The word rodent comes from a Latin word that means to “gnaw”

-Different types of rodents use their sharp incisors to gnaw foods, break through barriers and to defend themselves.
+Different types of rodents use their sharp incisors to gnaw food, break through barriers and defend themselves.
 Their teeth grow from 4.5 inches to 5.5 inches a year.
-Rodents wear down the teeth by eating down walls, animals, and wood.
+Rodents wear down the teeth by gnawing on wiring, AC ducts, wood, and metal.
+Consequently, for rats, the sound of their chewing is what often alerts homeowners that they have a rat infestation in the attic.
+Once the chewing is heard, our customers know it’s time for professional rat control

-Rodents can swim in water for up to three days; therefore, if you flush them down the toilet, they may actually come back up through the same route!
-That’s a pretty shocking and terrifying thought, isn’t it?
+Rats can swim in water for up to three days; therefore, if you flush them down the toilet, they may actually come back up through the same route!
+That’s a pretty shocking and terrifying though.

 5. Rats transmit diseases

 Rats pose a health risk as they are known to transmit serious diseases to humans, including, Q fever, plague, Weil’s disease and viral hemorrhagic fever.
-If you suspect you have a rat infestation, the best thing you can do, is to call an exterminator to remove them immediately.
+If you suspect you have a rat infestation, the best thing you can do, is to call your local rodent exterminator, Rodent Solutions to remove them immediately.
 Unlike many other pests which are relatively harmless, rats are known transmitters of disease.

 6. Rodents can squeeze through tiny holes

-Rodents can squeeze through holes as small as ¼- inch!
-So make sure you seal up any cracks in your foundation, garden, doorways, garage or any other areas where rats may be able to sneak in.
-You may think the space is too small for a rat to creep in, but you’re better safe than sorry.
+Mice can squeeze through holes as small as ¼- inch!
+So make sure you seal up any cracks in your foundation, soffit, doorways, roof, garage or any other areas where rats may be able to sneak in.
+You may think the space is too small for a rodent to creep in, but you’re better safe than sorry.

 7. Even rodents get bullied